IRL-Crossing-CNRS/Expe_Rectangles/README.md

 # Expe_Rectangles
-Experiment on the difference between the positive form and the superlative plural form of the adjective "tall"
+Experiment on the selection of rectangles of different sizes.